yolfer/jiratest/README.md

 testing jira/github integration

-This is going to be fairly awesome!
+This is going to be REALLY awesome!